BabaOlumoh/iam-engineering-portfolio/02-hybrid-identity-ad-entra/README.md

 Many organisations still operate in a hybrid identity model where users are created and managed in on-premises Active Directory, then synchronized to Microsoft Entra ID for Microsoft 365, SaaS access, Conditional Access, MFA, and governance controls.

-This project shows that I understand:
+This project highlights my understanding of:

 - How on-premises AD and Microsoft Entra ID work together.
 - Why the on-premises directory is commonly treated as the source of authority in hybrid environments.
 - How custom domain and UPN alignment affects sign-in experience.
-- How Microsoft Entra Connect Sync synchronizes users, groups, and selected attributes.
+- How Microsoft Entra Connect Sync synchronises users, groups, and selected attributes.
-- How Lifecycle Workflows can be extended to synchronized AD users using an on-premises provisioning agent.
+- How Lifecycle Workflows can be extended to synchronise AD users using an on-premises provisioning agent.
 - How to troubleshoot common sync and provisioning issues.

 ---